King Mattress vs California King

 What Is A California King Size Mattress?

 Do you need a longer bed because you’re over six feet tall?
-If so, a California king mattress is a good choice, as it’s 84 inches long by 72 inches wide.
-While it doesn’t have the same width as a king mattress, it’s four inches longer, making it ideal for:
+If so, a California king mattress — also known as a Western king — is a good choice, as it’s 84 inches long by 72 inches wide.
+While it doesn’t have the same width as a king mattress, it’s four inches longer, making it ideal for those who need the added legroom.
+The California king mattress gets its name from a mattress seller in the California area who found that homes built in the state following World War II could accommodate larger beds.

 King vs Cal King